Breed Profile: Barnevelder Chicken

 Origin: In the vicinity of Barneveld, Gelderland, The Netherlands, from around 1865, local fowl were crossed with Asiatic “Shanghai” breeds (the forerunners of the Cochin chicken), which increased their size, introduced brown shell coloring, and extended laying into winter.
-These birds were further crossed with the Brahma chicken and Langshan, which were also developed from the Shanghai fowl.
+These birds were further crossed with the Brahma chicken, which was also developed from the Shanghai fowl, and the Langshan.
 In 1898/9, they were mated to an “American Utility Fowl”, advertised as such in the Netherlands, although American origins are undocumented (they resembled a single-combed golden-laced Wyandotte and laid red-brown eggs).
 In 1906, the Buff Orpington chicken was crossed in.
 Through selection of chickens that lay dark brown eggs, the Barnevelder chicken emerged.

 How Barnevelder Chickens Gained Popularity Due to Their Dark Brown Eggs